IDT-ITI/XAI-Deepfakes/README.md

 </div>

 ## Dependencies
-Developed, checked and verified on an `Ubuntu 20.04.6` PC with an `NVIDIA RTX 4090` GPU and an `i5-12600K` CPU.

-Dependencies can be found inside the [environment.yml](/environment.yml) file, which can be used to set up a corresponding [conda](https://docs.conda.io/en/latest/) enviroment.
+The code was developed, checked and verified on an `Ubuntu 20.04.6` PC with an `NVIDIA RTX 4090` GPU and an `i5-12600K` CPU.
+All dependencies can be found inside the [environment.yml](/environment.yml) file, which can be used to set up the necessary [conda](https://docs.conda.io/en/latest/) enviroment.

 ## Data
 <div align="justify">